giantswarm/docs/src/content/advanced/gitops/tools/index.md

 #### flux tree

-flux tree will show you a list of resources a kustomization manages.
+The `flux tree`command will show you a list of resources a kustomization manages.

 This command cannot be used against local manifests but is instead run against the server and will print out a tree of all resources organised by sub-kustomization and sorted by type.